 Listen to audio version of this article

-Governor Phil Murphy this afternoon in strong terms reacted to the early findings of his task force, disclosed last night in a report following a judge’s ruling related to the case.
+Governor Phil Murphy this afternoon in strong terms reacted to the early findings of his task force investigating NJEDA tax incentive programs, which were disclosed last night in a report following a judge’s ruling related to the case.
+He said that he would veto any bills from the NJ legislature related to the programs that did not include reforms.

 “No one is above the law,” said Murphy, reacting to the report, which contains details about false EDA application preparation by an ally of South Jersey Power Broker George Norcross III working at Cooper Hospital.